Art, Art History, and Film

 Table of Contents

 The department offers three majors: Art History, Film Studies, and Studio Art.
+Minors are offered in each area as well.
 Internships are available in local museums and galleries.
-For details, inquire at the Fine Arts Department office.
+For details, inquire at the Art, Art History, and Film Department office.

-- Eight additional courses of which three must have ARTH numbers at or above the 3000 level and three must have ARTH numbers at or above the 2000 level.
+- Eight additional courses, at least three must have ARTH numbers at or above the 3000 level, at least one at the ARTH4000 level (in addition to ARTH4401), and no more than three at the ARTH2000 level.
 At least one course must be chosen from each of the following periods: